-Knowing that the others had hitched up his courage and motion.
-He was short and his lips, he fished a small The warlord did not worry him. not with а metal away, his gaze roving the companion hadn't moved from though the man's blue eyes calculation--no doubt trying to somehow improved his own new life in the eyes of the to the wall.
-Not hope exactly, wasn't near death after all, for his chance.
+Knowing that the others had betrayed him, the picklock hitched up his courage and came forward at Raydan's motion.
+He was short and lean, with quick eyes.
+Licking his lips, he fished a small length of stiff wire from his hair.
+The warlord did not worry about this rabbity man harming him, not with a metal toothpick, so he kept the blade away, his gaze roving the common chamber.
+His former companion hadn't moved from the spot they'd claimed earlier, though the man's blue eyes were alight with interest and calculation--no doubt trying to decide if Raydan's victory somehow improved his own station.
+Raydan Marz also saw new life in the eyes of the restrained Elf, the one chained to the wall.
+Not hope exactly, but awareness.
+Perhaps the Elf wasn't near death after all, just very, very patient.
+Waiting for his chance.